hrydgard/ppsspp-site/docs/development/porting.md

 # Porting PPSSPP

-You are encouraged to port PPSSPP to new platforms.
+It's great to see PPSSPP ported to new platforms, feel free to give it a go.

-One of the next main porting-related tasks will be to implement a JIT compiler for RISC-V processors, as they are expected to become popular in devices in the near future.
+One of the next interesting main porting-related tasks will be to implement a JIT compiler for RISC-V processors, as they are expected to become popular in devices in the relatively near future.

 ## Platforms